-Myth: Rubbing my kitten's nose in her urine or feces will stop her from soiling the house.
+Myth: Rubbing my cat's nose in her urine or feces will stop her from soiling the house.

 Reality: Absolutely not true.
-The only thing your kitten will learn from this experience is to expect irrational and unpleasant behavior from her human caretakers.
-In fact, just like newspaper swatting and scolding, it will likely teach her not to go to the bathroom in front of you, which makes it harder to persuade her to use only her litter box.
+The only thing your cat will learn from this experience is to expect irrational and unpleasant behavior from her human caretakers.
+In fact, just like newspaper swatting and scolding, it will likely teach your cat not to go to the bathroom in front of you, which makes it harder to persuade her to use only her litter box.